Disclosure: This article may contain affiliate links. Click here for more info.

 Wearable technology has been around for a while, and it doesn’t seem to be going anywhere any time soon.
-It seems like every week, a prominent tech company or revolutionary startup is ready to release their latest innovation out into the world.
+It seems like every week, a prominent tech company or revolutionary startup is ready to unleash their latest innovation into the world.

-Many employers and educators are using wearable technology to improve their environments.
+Classroom wearables are becoming increasingly common as students learn through modern technology like GoPro cameras, smartwatches, virtual reality headsets, and more.
 The advent of wearable tech has the potential to drastically change the way we learn.

 Video projects are a lot of fun for advanced learners, and adding a wearable camera into the mix can really change the way these projects are approached.
 When a student is wearing a camera, they don’t have to worry about setting up their equipment to get going.
 Every moment is captured from the student’s own perspective, adding a personalized touch to the cinematic experience.